open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 outcomes.
 A test suite is included in this specification so that users and consumers of OpenTelemetry `tracestate` can be assured of accuracy in Span-to-metrics pipelines.

+### Completeness guarantee

+This specification defines consistent sampling for power-of-two sampling probabilities.
+When a sampler is configured with a non-power-of-two sampling probability, the sampler will probabilistically choose between the nearest powers of two, and as a result, trace completeness is only ensured at the smallest power of two greater than or equal to the minimum sampling rate across the trace, with one exception.

+The root span in a trace can be configured for arbitrary sampling probability without risking incomplete traces, therefore non-power-of-two sampling probability is recomended for use only at trace roots.

 ### Context invariants